alphanumeric0101/git-demo/README.md

 To make Git track a new file: 'git add <file>'

-to make a commit (take a snapshot) 'git commit -m 'Message describing changes' '
+To make a commit (take a snapshot) 'git commit -m 'Message describing changes' '

+To stage changes to an updated file, use 'git add <file>' again